cirrusflyer275ds/ctx-eor-site/docs/industries.md

 **Need reps who can hit the ground running?**

 Let them prove it before you commit.
-CTX-EOR lets you legally “test drive” SDRs, Account Managers, and Support Agents.
+Hireway lets you legally “test drive” SDRs, Account Managers, and Support Agents.

 ✅ I-9 verification and remote onboarding
 ✅ Time-tracked performance from day one